 We experienced a large increase in demand for our stock-preparation products in China beginning in the fourth quarter of 2010.
 We have implemented a program to meet this demand, which includes expanding our manufacturing capacity in China, hiring additional workers, and accelerating investment in capital equipment.
-In some cases, we may shift production to our other manufacturing plants outside of China.
+In some cases, we have shifted, and may continue in the future to shift, some production to our other manufacturing plants outside of China.
 While we have made significant progress toward implementing our plans and continue to believe that we will meet all of our customer commitments, there can be no assurance that we will be successful, which could expose us to contractual penalties.
-In addition, a shift to higher-cost production facilities may reduce our gross profit margins on these products.
+In addition, shifting to higher-cost production facilities outside China generally reduces our gross profit margins on these products.
 Our business and reputation could be damaged by our inability to perform and our financial performance could suffer as a consequence.